-As a final exercise, we look at the relationship between meme trading and board gender diversity.
-We use data on board gender diversity from BoardEx, with the dependent variable equaling the fraction (between 0 and 1) of a company's board that is female.90 The regression analyses, presented in Table 7, does not show meme companies granting women greater representation on boards either after the abolition of commissions or the advent of the social media-driven meme surges.
-Unlike the ESG results in Table 6, we do not see meme companies performing "worse" than other
+Next, we look at the relationship between meme trading and board gender diversity.
+We use data on board gender diversity from BoardEx, with the dependent variable equaling the fraction (between 0 and 1) of a company's board that is female.101 The regression analyses, presented in Table 7, does not show meme companies granting women greater representation on boards either after the abolition of commissions or the advent of the social media-driven meme surges.
+Unlike the ESG results in Table 6, we do not see meme companies performing "worse" than other companies.
+Our results simply imply that there is no significant relationship between the meme phenomenon and women's representation on the board.